TongjieLiu/cscheme/README.md

 ```
 make
 ```
-After this, you'll see a executable file called `cscheme` in the root directory of the project.
+After this, you'll see an executable file called `cscheme` in the root directory of the project.